 Nobody asked me, but the Cuban sandwich at Parts & Labor Restaurant is just superb, and the only word I can think of to describe the bread pudding topped with ice cream and butterscotch isn’t a word yet: Platelickerish.

 Nobody asked me — I don’t work for the mayor — but it seemed foolish and pointless for Catherine Pugh to go on FOX News to explain her pledge to bus Baltimore students to the March For Our Lives.
 Such segments are FOX traps, designed to make certain guests look as bad as possible.
-But Pugh thinks she would have looked worse had she left the criticism unanswered -- I disagree -- and doing FOX, she says, was her call.
+But Pugh thinks she would have looked worse had she left the criticism unanswered; doing FOX was her call.